 Personal injuries result in physical trauma of an unexpected event that creates a domino effect – victims of an accident or injury are confronted with a myriad of issues, including missed work, accumulating extensive and costly medical bills, damaged property that needs to be fixed or declared totaled, and many other personal issues.

-Hiring our services at The Law Office of John Vernon Moore, P.A. means you have an effective legal service in Florida to back your claims regardless of the nature of the accident .
+Hiring our services at The Law Office of John Vernon Moore, P.A. means you have an effective legal service in Florida to back your claims regardless of the nature of the accident.
 We work aggressively and tirelessly to win you the full compensation you deserve.

 Personal injury can be defined as a legal term to mean damage to the human body and the person of another that is inflicted by another individual or person.
 Personal injury goes beyond the physical and easily identifiable injury to the body.
 At law personal injury includes an injury to the body, mind, or emotions of the victim.
 This injury relates to personal injury while property injury relates to proprietary rights and damages.

-It is noteworthy to keep in mind that personal injury can both arise out of a tortuous action and a criminal action.
+It is noteworthy to keep in mind that personal injury can both arise out of a tortuous action and criminal action.
 This is because the wrong can be conveniently enforced under the laws of assault and battery which entails the criminal infliction or threat of infliction of injury, or physical contact or use of force on the victim without his or her permission.
-Having said this, we must also include the fact that this is much more difficult to prove because an actual injury or contact must be proven and oftentimes, the remedies available for the victim under the criminal law banner is fewer and less effective than in the tortuous law.
-This is because while personal injury claims are aimed at regulating human conducts through monetary compensation and fairness, the criminal law is largely punitive in nature and targeted at deterrence and protection of the masses.
+Having said this, we must also include the fact that this is much more difficult to prove because an actual injury or contact must be proven and oftentimes, the remedies available for the victim under the criminal law banner are fewer and less effective than in the tortuous law.
+This is because while personal injury claims are aimed at regulating human conduct through monetary compensation and fairness, the criminal law is largely punitive and targeted at deterrence and protection of the masses.

 Therefore, it is safe to say that the objective in a personal injury lawsuit is generally to recover monetary or economic compensation, rather than punish the defendant.
 However, in some cases, punitive damages may be sought and awarded for special cases that are born out of particularly egregious or malicious misconduct of the person, product, or company who caused the injury to you.